AOEpeople/meals/README.md

 ## Features (User)

 ### Meal enrollment
-Sign in with LDAP credentials over Keycloak and select your preferred meals on landing page.
+Sign in with your login credentials and select your preferred meals on landing page.

 ### Invite guest for a meal
-You need to be signed in with LDAP credentials and you will see small share icon on each day in a week.
+As a logged-in user, you will see small share icon on each day in a week.
 You can send your guest the link and he will be able to enroll for particular day giving his First/Last name and Company information.

 ### Transaction history